afarber/OpenMapView/examples/Example03Markers/README.md

 | West     | 51.4680°N, 7.2380°E | West Location      |
 | East     | 51.4640°N, 7.2600°E | East Location      |

+**Note on marker positioning:** While the 4 outer markers are placed on N, S, W, E sides of the central marker (by adjusting latitude/longitude), they do not appear strictly above, below, left, right on the screen.
+This is due to the Web Mercator projection used by OpenStreetMap, which distorts distances and angles, especially at higher latitudes.
+The further from the equator, the more pronounced this distortion becomes.

 ## Custom Marker Icons

 To use custom marker icons instead of the default red teardrop: